Self-efficacy: Performance outcomes

+There is also a relationship between social support and academic burnout in the current study.
+Social support is one of the factors that the students must have because it can help make it easier to adjust to their environment so they may not feel alone in facing problems or obstacles.31 Individuals receive support from other people in their lives and feel that others care, respect and love them.
+Social support can help one to survive and overcome pressures.
+The social support received by students affect the students in forming perceptions of everything they are going through.

 Public speaking

 A strong negative relationship has been suggested between levels of speech anxiety and self-efficacy.

 Healthcare

 As the focus of healthcare continues to transition from the medical model to health promotion and preventive healthcare, the role of self-efficacy as a potent influence on health behavior and self-care has come under review.
 According to Luszczynska and Schwarzer, self-efficacy plays a role in influencing the adoption, initiation, and maintenance of healthy behaviors, as well as curbing unhealthy practices.

 Healthcare providers can integrate self-efficacy interventions into patient education.
 One method is to provide examples of other people acting on a health promotion behavior and then work with the patient to encourage their belief in their own ability to change.
 Furthermore, when nurses followed-up by telephone after hospital discharge, individuals with chronic obstructive pulmonary disease (COPD) were found to have increased self-efficacy in managing breathing difficulties.
 In this study, the nurses helped reinforce education and reassured patients regarding their self-care management techniques while in their home environment.